yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Storage/MMC-SD.rst

    |-mmcblk1p1  179:97   0  128M  0 part /run/media/boot-mmcblk1p1
    `-mmcblk1p2  179:98   0  1.9G  0 part /

-Use the :command:`mount` and :command:`umount` commands to mount and unmount disk partitions if they are formated, usally to vfat or ext4 types.
+Use the :command:`mount` and :command:`umount` commands to mount and unmount formatted disk partitions, usually to virtual file allocation table (vfat) or fourth extended file system (ext4) types.

 .. _mmc-create-partitions-in-emmc-linux:

 Create partitions in eMMC UDA
 *****************************

-In eMMC, the User Data Area (UDA) HW partition is the primary storage space generally used to flash the rootfs.
+In eMMC, the user data area (UDA) HW partition is the primary storage space generally used to flash the root filesystem (rootfs).
 To create disk partitions in UDA, use the :command:`fdisk` command.
 For ex: :samp:`fdisk /dev/mmcblk{n}` in which **n** is typically 0 or 1.
-In the example above, eMMC is :samp:`fdisk /dev/mmcblk0`.
+In the previous example, eMMC is :samp:`fdisk /dev/mmcblk0`.

-For documentation on using fdisk, please go to: `fdisk how-to <https://tldp.org/HOWTO/Partition/fdisk_partitioning.html>`__.
+For documentation on using fdisk command, go to: `fdisk how-to <https://tldp.org/HOWTO/Partition/fdisk_partitioning.html>`__.

 **Erase eMMC UDA**

-In Linux, before creating disk partitions, we can optionally erase eMMC UDA using :command:`dd`
+In Linux, before creating disk partitions, we can optionally erase eMMC UDA by using :command:`dd`
 command:

 .. code-block:: console